 Table 5: Prediction accuracy of the proposed model trained with "attend to relation", with and without the relation embedding fed to initial hidden state (FC combined), all words reversed, feeding the relation embedding using a shortcut to each step in the decoder RNN, and using auxiliary tags classification criterion, respectively.
-English test set.
-Size: 50.
+English validation set.